 Avoiding both the artifice of Disneyfied nostalgia and the hollow ethos of self-referential Graphics-with-a-Capital-G (all graphics and not so much underpinning design), the works of the press stand out for their visual clarity, quiet directness, and sustained appeal.

-Many projects integrate offset or digital printing with the tactile and economic benefits of in-house letterpress printing (we have two Vandercook letterpresses and can print sheets up to 19 x 25 inches).
+Many projects integrate offset or digital printing with the tactile and economic benefits of in-house letterpress printing (we have two Vandercook letterpresses and can print up to a 19 x 25 inch sheet size).
 The best of both worlds can be combined, and the result is an engaging design with an intimate, tactile quality that stands out from the crowd at a highly competitive price.

 Truth be told, ‘we’ is just ‘me.’